 Thank you all so much; Feral Vector 2016 was so close to what we’ve always wanted it to become.
 We’ll find a way to bring it back for 2017, and for now, if you haven’t already you can join our mailing list to hear the instant we can tell you anything.
 We send like, 4 – 5 emails per year max.

-Feral Vector now takes place in a restored old church, filled with daylight, and has workshops, talks, interviews, live games, local multiplayer, Q&As, performances, walks, and other things.
+Feral Vector takes place in an old church next to a wooded ravine, in the town of Hebden Bridge.
+It has workshops, talks, interviews, live games, local multiplayer, Q&As, performances, walks, and other things.
 It’s centred on the subject of game design, its wider influences, the places people think it should go next, and the neglected, ignored places it’s already been.
-This year, we also have an entire hostel right next to the venue!
-Visit our tickets page for details.

 This is not like other game design events.
 We avoid conference venues.
 There are usually multiple things going on at once, in different rooms.
 Any presenters we have are invited to do whatever they want, and that doesn’t have to be a talk if that’s not their kind of thing.
 Feral Vector is primarily about design, in a way that’s still accessible to non-industry people.
 If you feel like an impostor at games events, you’re not only welcome here, we encourage you to attend.
 The audience is friendly, and the event is fundamentally about outside influences, accessible tools, and the fringes of game design.
 Because that’s where the most interesting stuff happens.

 If you’d like to propose a thing for the next event, ask if we’re interested in your game / performance / sculpture / art project, or anything else, get in touch with us: firstname.lastname@example.org.
 Press information and assets are available here.